 With its 9500 sqm the Botanical Roof Garden of Augustenborg is an ever-evolving testbed of urban greening.
 Here you get to see more than 20 different solutions for greening a rooftop, from the most extensive green roofs to biosolar solutions and even a rooftop kitchen garden.

-The CoordiNet project seeks to explore the value of flexibility through the creation of a power flexibility market.
-At times when many want to use electricity, participants in the market can offer to reduce their electricity use or increase the electricity production and sell this flexibility service to the distribution grid operator Vattenfall.
+The CoordiNet project is exploring the benefits of creating a ‘power flexibility market’.
+When electricity demand is high, market participants can offer to reduce their electricity use or increase electricity production and sell excess power to the grid operator.